louisna/draft-navarre-quic-flexicast/draft-navarre-quic-flexicast.md

 Flexicast Flow ID: The Flexicast Flow ID of the Flexicast flow that this frame relates to.

 Sequence number: The monotically increasing sequence number related to the advertised Flexicast Flow ID.

+Packet number: The first packet number that the receiver must receive with this key,

 Key length: A var-int indicating the length of the decryption key.